2022 Wimbledon women's singles draw, scores - Tennis

-Serena Williams‘ return was the primary storyline at Wimbledon, but her comeback was short-lived with a first-round defeat to 115th-ranked Harmony Tan.

-Coco Gauff, the French Open runner-up to Swiatek, could play 2019 Wimbledon champion Simona Halep in the quarterfinals and Swiatek in the semifinals.

-No. 3 Ons Jabeur of Tunisia was the lone top-10 seed in the other half of the draw who made the fourth round.
+No. 3 seed Ons Jabeur of Tunisia, seeking to become the first Arab woman to win a major, is the lone top-10 seed into the second week in her half of the draw.

+The top half is led by No. 4 Paula Badosa and also includes past Wimbledon champions Simona Halep and Petra Kvitova.

 MORE: Wimbledon Men’s Singles Draw